cxthulasi/cx-drs-tool/README.md

     Actions
     SLO

+<a id="disaster-recovery-tool-on-ec2-instance"></a>
-## Disaster Recovery Tool on EC2 instance {#disaster-recovery-tool-on-ec2-instance}
+## Disaster Recovery Tool on EC2 instance
 The Disaster Recovery Syncing (DRS) tool logs to files on the filesystem.
 To collect those logs Opentelemetry Collector will be needed.
 Create an EC2 instance using AWS Cloudformation.

+<a id="cloudformation-for-ec2-with-opentelemetry-collector-and-prerequisites-installed"></a>
-### Cloudformation for EC2 with Opentelemetry Collector and prerequisites installed. {#cloudformation-for-ec2-with-opentelemetry-collector-and-prerequisites-installed.}
+### Cloudformation for EC2 with Opentelemetry Collector and prerequisites installed
 **Note: Use it if you want to deploy the DRS tool on an EC2 instance.**

 Open [`https://github.com/cxthulasi/cx-drs-tool.git`](https://github.com/cxthulasi/cx-drs-tool.git) and download two cfn templates.